duprasf/php-base-laminas-new-app/readme.md

 but they run on the cloud.
 Session can also be hijacked, but it is easier and safer to use JWT.

 How is a JWT safe?
-JWT is an industry standard https://datatracker.ietf.org/doc/html/rfc7519 it encrypts the data using the 'JWT_SECRET' service as a salt (see ```ExampleModuleWithUserAndApi/config/autoload/user.local.php.dist```).
+JWT is an industry standard https://datatracker.ietf.org/doc/html/rfc7519 it encrypts the data using the 'JWT_SECRET' taken from environment variable to use as a salt.
-The longer the more secure.
-It should also be set for each environment.
+The longer and the more random, the better.
+It should also be different for each environment.
+(if using the ./start command locally, you can change the variable in there)